Understanding Sixth-Degree Burns

 Almost any cause of a burn has the potential to create a sixth-degree burn, so long as there is extensive exposure.
 The prolonged time of contact allows the burn source to not just damage the top layers of skin, but also to burn down to the bone.

 People are likely to suffer from a sixth-degree burn if they are involved in a fire, radiation exposure, explosion, or cooking accident, car accident, or contact with high levels of voltage through an electrical appliance or connection.
 Even firefighters, who go through training to enter burning buildings, are at a risk for these more severe burns due to work hazards.

-Symptoms of a Sixth-Degree Burn
+What are Symptoms of a Sixth-Degree Burn?